maxww/ipo-project/FinalReport.md

 ### **5. Models Used:**

 For feature engineering, we chose to transform several nominal features.
 Since CEOGender, PresidentGender, Industry and Sector are categorical data, we used one-hot-encoding in order to include them in the linear model.

+We then randomly split our data into train set (70% of the data) and test set (30% of the data).

 ### a) <ins>Linear Regression</ins>

 Linear Regression was first attempted to predict a continuous value for the increase/decrease of the post-IPO stock at closing of day 0.

 Initial running of the linear regression model resulted in an MAE of 339.7852468493644.